Spring time at Ruefleur

 chestnut trees, surrounded by acres of golden daffodils, wait to

-begin another wonderful season.
-We wait in anticipation to see what
+begin another season.
+We wait in anticipation to see what this year

 |